webboty/Dexter-Wiki/End-Effector-Screen.md

   display.begin();
-  //display.on(); //on by default, but needed after display.off() which saves power. display.setBrightness(10); //sets main current level, valid levels are 0-15 }
+  //display.on(); //on by default, but needed after display.off() which saves power. display.setBrightness(10); //sets main current level, valid levels are 0-15 SerialUSB.Begin(9600); //USB to PC communications is via SerialUSB, NOT Serial }

 /* BASIC DISPLAY FUNCTIONS */